The World's Ugliest Animals... And Their Dating Profiles

 Favorite food(s): Fresh fish and mollusks for sure, but if I really have to, I'll settle for snakes, birds, crayfish, worms, birds, turtles, opossums, muskrats, squirrels, armadillos, raccoons, armadillos, and pretty much anything with a pulse.

 Favorite movies: Obvi any TMNT flick, Finding Nemo, The Incredible Journey, and Citizen Kane.

-Most embarrassing moment: One time, when I was trying to catch fish with my vermiform tongue, my girlfriend (at the time) thought I was going in for a kiss, and I ended up biting her face off.
-She was SO pissed.
+Most embarrassing moment: One time, when I was trying to catch fish with my vermiform tongue, my partner (at the time) thought I was going in for a kiss, and I ended up biting their face off.
+Nature vs. nurture amirite?

 9. Naked Mole Rat